 The lightboard provides a ‘human’ experience, with the teacher’s gestures and expressions visible.
 Students can replay the lightboard explanation as many times as necessary.
 These videos replicate a teacher-directed lesson in the classroom, with more dynamic content and the ease of functionality that allows for the student to replay the content for reinforce understanding.

 Getting a real insight into many things, such as cells and body systems, is difficult.
 Pictures in text books are flat and unrealistic but have been one of the few options available.
 Our large screen 3D television runs 3D software which students can view with wear special glasses.
 This allows students to ‘look inside’ body cells, a beating heart and other organs.
 The whole class can get a more realistic ‘picture’ of how systems really work, which generates more class discussion.

 Playing in a sandpit takes on new meaning with our Augmented Reality sandpit.
 Complex geographical modelling can be done instantly, creating mountains, valleys, seas and more.
 Virtual rain or an erupting volcano can be created with the movement of a hand thanks to the power of high-tech sensors.
 Contours on landscapes are projected onto the shapes, and the heights are indicated through different colours.
 This device amazes all who use it.

 VR is the next best thing to being there.
-When students enter the immersive world of Virtual reality via one of our 7 Oculus headsets, they can be a part of micro and macro worlds.
+When students enter the immersive world of Virtual reality via one of our 14 Oculus headsets, they can be a part of micro and macro worlds.
 In Science, that includes a guided, interactive tour of the Human Body or Space.
-In LOTE, students can view the 3D VR videos made by our teachers or school excursions or overseas trips.
+In Humanities, students can view 360 videos of the places that they are studying.